 - Better prepared leaders for additional leadership responsibility (see survey results).

 - Program enrollment remains substantial and increasing – companies continue to enroll the maximum number of participants in the class.
-Over 75 companies have registered their employees.
-Cohort five has the most significant number of participants well in advance of program kick-off.
-25% enrolled six months in advance of program kick-off.
+Over 118 companies have registered their employees.

 - Promotion of local leaders – companies fill senior roles with local talent.

 - ILI continually updates content – content remains fresh to address community requirements.
-ILI adds refreshed content and value to each successive course.
+In addition, ILI adds refreshed content and value to each successive course.

-- Diverse leaders – programs continue to attract increasing rates of women and minorities, thereby improving the quality of leadership because of a more diverse pool of candidates.
+- Diverse leaders – programs continue to attract increasing rates of women and minorities, thereby improving leadership quality because of a more diverse pool of candidates.

 - Watch an 8-minute video of participants describing the impact in their own words.

-Conclusion: The best leaders elevate their leadership quality because they actively participate in well-designed and effectively delivered leadership development programs.
+Conclusion: The best leaders elevate their leadership quality by actively participating in well-designed and effectively delivered leadership development programs.
 The IT Leaders programs involve a range of activities that include participants learning key frameworks, building skills, practicing new behaviors, reflecting on new skills and self-awareness activities, and feedback.
 We created the program to leverage the latest research on leadership development for adult learners.
 One defining feature of this program is that it heavily leverages technology to support learning outcomes.
-When the State of Ohio was on work from home requirements, the IT Leaders program helped its participants in building the leadership skills they needed to navigate the complex and uncertain territory of leading during a pandemic.
+For example, when the State of Ohio was on work-from-home requirements, the IT Leaders program helped its participants build the leadership skills they needed to navigate the complex and uncertain territory of leading during a pandemic.
 Future classes will continue to build on the success of the past four years.